-Get The Scourge Incursion, the third book in the completed Legends of Lairheim series.
-If you love genre bending, epic science fantasy, with exciting battles, masterful story arcs, and intriguing magic systems, then you’ll enjoy this series.
+The Scourge Incursion is the third novel in an action-packed, epic science fantasy series.
+If you like exciting battles, masterful story arcs, and intriguing magic systems, then you’ll love Tora Moon’s Legends of Lairheim series.

 Buy from me and SAVE!

 Print and Audio coming soon!

 These links are to the US stores.
 For international stores, click the “More” button.
 It will take you to a page where you can choose your favorite store.

 Pebbles of petrified wood skittered across the black sand-glass, away from the hooves of the plodding horses.
 They were as exhausted as the men and women stationed at the northern guard post.
 Ahead of them, the fortress rose above the stark landscape, its sheadash stone walls tinted pink in the fading sunlight.